mrutyunjayan/Otter/README.md

 ### Note:
   Platform abstraction is done through the use of a 3rd party library (Final Platform Layer), with extended development features supported only on windows - this was done so I that I have a jump pad to build on to focus on learning other things such as rendering, collisions, asset loading, compression, etc. In the future, I plan on removing this dependancy as well.

-## To build:
-  1. edit the second line of build_dll and build_full.bat to reflect the location of vcvarsall.bat in your machine
-  2. run build_full.bat

 ## Progress

 ## Super early in the process!